 An outdoor fern plant is perfect for the shady woodland garden and we have the largest hardy ferns collection in the world.
 We offer many exotic varieties (sun ferns, rare ferns) and the best North American native ferns, most grown from our own nursery- and garden-collected spores.
 Check out our tips on how to grow fern plants below.

 More Information About Ferns and Allies

 If you are looking for a fern plant, Plant Delights Nursery has a large selection of deer resistant ferns native from North America to Asia.
 In fact, our garden has the most diverse collection of outdoor ferns in the world (1,000 taxa) and because we grow most of our ferns from spores here at the nursery, we also have one of the largest offerings of hardy fern plants for sale in the world.
-We have small ferns like an 8" Blechnum and large ferns like a 50" Dryopteris, and all sizes in between.
-Are collection is so large in fact, that fern plant taxonomists at Duke University came to Plant Delights to collect and DNA barcode them all for an academic study.
+We have small ferns like an 8" blechnum (Deer Fern) and large ferns like a 50" dryopteris (Autumn Fern), and all sizes in between.
+Our collection is so large in fact, that fern plant taxonomists at Duke University came to Plant Delights to collect and DNA barcode them all for an academic study.

-Ferns and other non-flowering vascular plants (fern allies) are mostly shade loving perennials that look great the woodlands garden.
+Ferns and other non-flowering vascular plants (fern allies) are mostly shade loving perennials that look great in a woodland garden.
 Ferns for shade are perfect companions to hostas, and most hardy fern plants and fern allies are deer-resistant and thrive with consistent moisture.